maelle/simplymaelle/content/post/2024-02-08-producing-oss-first-edition-karl-fogel/index.md

 The sentence

-> "somewhere near the beginning of the documentation , tell the user how to run some sort of diagnostic test or simple command to confirm that they've set things up correctly"
+> "somewhere near the beginning of the documentation, tell the user how to run some sort of diagnostic test or simple command to confirm that they've set things up correctly"

 reminds me of ["sitrep" functions in usethis and devtools](https://ropensci.org/blog/2021/09/30/ropensci-news-digest-september-2021/#package-development-corner).